projectcalico/calico/maintenance/troubleshoot/troubleshoot-ebpf.md

 * Either {{site.prodname}}'s eBPF mode or `kube-proxy` must be active on a host for services to function.
 If you disabled `kube-proxy` when enabling  eBPF mode, verify that eBPF mode is actually functioning.
 If {{site.prodname}}
-  detects that the kernel is not supported it will fall back to standard dataplane mode (which does not support services).
+  detects that the kernel is not supported, it will fall back to standard dataplane mode (which does not support services).

   To verify that eBPF mode is correctly enabled, examine the log for a `{{site.noderunning}}` container; if